 - Crockpot (Slow Cooker) It has a ceramic insert and is perfect for transporting!

 How to Make Carnitas

-- In a small bowl place oregano, cumin, black pepper, salt, and chili powder, then stir together.
+- Mix the seasoning.
+In a small bowl stir together the oregano, cumin, black pepper, salt, and chili powder.

-- Trim any excess fat from the pork shoulder (but remember that some fat is good), then rub the spice mixture generously around the entire pork shoulder and place in the slow cooker.
+- Season the pork.
+Trim any excess fat from the pork shoulder (but remember that some fat is good), then rub the spice mixture generously around the entire pork shoulder and place in the slow cooker.

-- Cover and cook on the low setting for 8-10 hours, or high heat for 5-6 hours (until the meat falls apart).
+- Add ingredients.
+Add the onion, minced garlic, jalapeno pepper, and orange juice to the slow cooker.
+Cover and cook on low for 8 to 10 hours, or high for 5 to 6 hours (until the meat falls apart).

-- Remove the pork from the slow cooker to a large cutting board and use two forks to shred the meat.
+- Shred the pork.
+Remove the pork from the slow cooker to a large cutting board and use two forks to shred the meat.
+If the meat doesn't shred easily, just place it back in the slow cooker for another 30 minutes, or until it does shred easily.
 Don't get rid of the liquid as you will be using it later.

-- Broil for 5-10 minutes or until the meat becomes golden browned and crispy on the edges.
+- Crisp it up.
+Broil for 5 to 10 minutes or until the meat becomes golden browned and crispy on the edges.

 - Getting the pork shoulder out of the slow cooker after it’s cooked can be a little difficult, given that it’s so tender and will likely fall apart.
 I recommend using a spatula underneath to support it when removing.

 - To store leftovers in the fridge: Place the shredded pork in a sealed container in the fridge for 4 to 5 days.

 - To freeze and enjoy in the future: Store the pork in a freezer-safe container and store it in the freezer for up to 3 months.
 When ready to enjoy, thaw in the fridge overnight and reheat in the oven.